hovig/web3-fabric-voting-dapp/README.md

 <hr>

-  .	setup/install the development environment: fabric + chain code evm
+  .	setup/install the development environment: fabric + chain code evm<br>
-	.	writing a contract
+	.	writing a contract<br>
-	.	compiling it
+	.	compiling it<br>
-	.	deploying it in the dev environment
+	.	deploying it in the dev environment<br>
-	.	interact with the contract on the blockchain within the node.js dapp .	vote for candidates, in this case, polls
+	.	interact with the contract on the blockchain within the node.js dapp<br>
+	.	vote for candidates, in this case, polls<br>
-	.	display the vote counts on a simple web page
+	.	display the vote counts on a simple web page<br>

 <hr>